-Columbia, SC (WLTX) - Deputies say two suspects who used stolen identification to buy high-priced vehicles from local car dealerships are now in custody.
+Columbia, SC (WLTX) - The Richland County Sheriff's Department is looking for two suspect who they say used stolen identification to buy high-priced vehicles from local car dealerships.

 Brittany Jackamonis with the Richland County Sheriff's Department says it's hard to find the exact people when it comes to identity fraud but this case was different.

-“We did hit the jackpot on this one because a lot of the times these identity cases, they go unsolved because they're not in our jurisdiction or it may be somebody from over seas.
-So, it was something where we were able to tie the knot and identify these two," said Jackamonis.
+“We did hit the jackpot on this one because a lot of the times these identity cases, they go unsolved because they're not in our jurisdiction or it may be somebody across over seas.
+So it was something where we were able to tie the knot and identify these two," said Jackamonis.

 She also says identity theft has become a common issue in today's time.

 "It is very common unfortunately for people's identity to be stolen just with technology and just where you can access something off the internet.
 It was uncommon for what these two individuals did in purchasing these luxury vehicles," explained Jackamonis.

 Deputies say they seized laptops and computers from the pair's home on Duck Point.